Hallelujah78/crossword-app/NOTES.md

 - verify the words are valid words
   - each clue in clues has two props
-    - `answer` is an array containing the answer minus hypens or spaces
+    - `solution` is an array containing the answer minus hypens or spaces
     - `raw` includes spaces and hyphens
 - our answer may not be a valid word where we create a crossword like this:

 ![alt text](image-9.png)

-- note that the clue 5 Down in state has the following values for `answer` and `raw` respectively: "CONFLICTUWT" and "CONFLICTUAL"
+- note that the clue 5 Down in state has the following values for `solution` and `raw` respectively: "CONFLICTUWT" and "CONFLICTUAL"
 - the `raw` value is not being updated
-- when we request a clue from OpenAI we use the `answer` prop and it is still able to come up with a clue for us:
+- when we request a clue from OpenAI we use the `solution` prop and it is still able to come up with a clue for us:

 ![alt text](image-10.png)